valentyn-l/GTAIV.EFLC.Various.Fixes/README.md

 - - some grassy areas in Steinway, East Island City and Cerveza Heights;
 - - Northwood and some areas in East Holland;
 - - some areas in Normandy and Alderney City.
+- Improved texture quality for some models that come with this mod by using high-res textures that were found across the game files.
+- Added procedural rubbish and vegetation to empty places on Seneca Ave, Earp Street and Dillon Street in Schottler.
+- Changed type of procedural rubbish in Schottler tunnel.
+- Added procedural vegetation to the empty places in Boulevard.
+- Changed texture of the fence on Wardite St. in Northwood from completely white to rusty-gray one for better look.
+- Changed texture of the pier fences in The Meat Quarter to a bit more detailed, so the fences will not look completely white.
+- Added procedural vegetation to the park in Colony Island, also removed some weirdly placed vegetation on the dock.
+- Added procedural vegetation to the empty places on Hematite St in Easton.
+- Added procedural vegetation to Liberty State Natural History Museum.

 #### Screenshots
 ![6pjSLZO](https://github.com/valentyn-l/GTAIV.EFLC.Various.Fixes/assets/60371520/c1dfd1ad-5719-46aa-9a5b-a6596f1945a2)